 Trello personal data is available for export by individual users in JSON format and can be found by clicking this link.
 The “Download Personal Data” button will export personal data and deliver it via an API endpoint in JSON format.

-Trello Business Class and Enterprise plans offer a simplified data export process for all team data and attachments.
-Each Business Class and Enterprise team includes one-click export of all Boards within the team.
+Trello Premium and Enterprise plans offer a simplified data export process for all team data and attachments.
+Each Premium and Enterprise team includes one-click export of all Boards within the team.
 Optionally, file attachments uploaded directly to Trello can be included in the export file.
 Within the export, each board’s data is included in both JSON and Comma Separated Values (“CSV”) format.

 The Trello operations team has designed systems to keep the service running even if the underlying infrastructure experiences an outage or other significant issue.
 Every critical Trello service has a secondary, replicated service running simultaneously with mirrored data in a different AWS availability zone than the primary server.
 Additionally, each Trello database server has a replicated service running in a third availability zone with data that is mirrored on a one hour delay.